pihentagy/edna/README.md

 * `go run ./server/ -build-frontend`
 * `go build -o edna ./server/` (on Windows, `-o edna.exe`)

-This generates a stand-along `edna` binary that can run on Windows desktop, Mac desktop or Linux server.
+This generates a stand-alone `edna` binary that can run on Windows desktop, Mac desktop or Linux server.

 To run: `./edna -run-prod`